3. Language Directives

 The assert is a declarative directive that checks whether any runtime configuration option is enabled or has a specific value.
 The directive expects a single string with comma-separated conditions.
 Each condition is composed of the option name, a comparison operator (==, !=, >, >=, < and <=), and the value to compare.

-All conditions are checked before starting the program, and if any fails, the program aborts showing an error with the incorrect option.
+All conditions are checked before starting the program, and if any condition fails, the program aborts showing an error with the incorrect option.
 The configuration options are runtime-specific, so each runtime system may define its valid configuration options.
 Since this directive is declarative, it should be written in any part of the program’s source code files.
+However, the directive must appear at the file scope, as shown in the examples below.

 The syntax of the assert directive is: